betterscientificsoftware/bssw.io/Articles/Blog/BSSwFellowshipAnnouncement2020.md

 #### Publication date: December 13, 2019

-We are pleased to announce the 2020 class of Better Scientific Software (BSSw) Fellows: four Fellows and four Honorable Mentions.
+We are pleased to announce the 2020 class of Better Scientific Software (BSSw) Fellows: three Fellows and three Honorable Mentions.

 The 2020 class of BSSw Fellows will be recognized during the [2020 Exascale Computing Project Annual Meeting](https://www.ecpannualmeeting.com), February 3-7, 2020, in Houston, TX.